Table of Contents

-Now we are happy to use the Lazy Images module as an awesome enhancement that comes with the rest of Jetpack options.
-As for now it looks like a sustainable solution for hypothetically heavy websites with tons of photos.
+Now we are happy to use the Lazy Images module as an awesome enhancement that comes with the rest of the Jetpack options.
+As for now, it looks like a sustainable solution for hypothetically heavy websites with tons of photos.

 And this module does its job pretty cool, much better than other popular lazy load WordPress plugins.

 The process of loading the images is very smooth.

 In addition to many vital pros, a new enhancement of the Lazy Images module, released in the newest version 5.7 is timely and useful (especially for WordPress portfolio themes as in our case).
 Lazy Images were updated with a callback for processing image attributes array when attempting to lazy load images are loaded via attachment_image.
 It means now Jetpack users have more flexibility in setting up lazy load images in WordPress, even if they don’t dig deep into image settings.

 What about cons?

 Well, there is no perfect software and, of course, there is always a risk that heavy images will load too slowly so that the users can simply lose patience or even leave the page not realizing that there are more images to be loaded.

 My quick experiment with our Creatista theme showed that small jpeg images (up to 500 KB) are loading up to 0.5 s (sometimes less).